 The one good thing I did get out of the experience was trying out the coconut and lime sauce.
 It is life changing!
 Definitely need to get hold of this for my house.

-Once the food was being cleared we were only then asked whether we wanted tea or coffee.
+Once the food was being cleared we were asked whether we wanted tea or coffee.
 I decided I’d ask for a coffee and it never actually arrived.
 The staff were all inexperienced and not at all attentive.

 We ended up leaving because I got bored of waiting for my coffee and there was not much left to do at the venue.
 Honestly? it was an experience I wouldn’t really recommend to anyone.

 Save your coin for a restaurant that specialises in brunch and know what they’re doing.
 Sorry Nando’s, I had high hopes for the concept but it really lacked organisation and enthusiasm.
+It’s a no from me.

 Hey!
 Welcome to Damzel In This Dress.
 Got questions or queries?
 Or just want to get in touch?
 Email me directly – email@example.com